 Also, if you spend $10,000 on the Delta Gold Amex card in a calendar year, you’ll earn a Delta flight credit worth up to $100.
 So if you’re able to spend this much on your credit card each year, that alone will make up for the card’s annual fee.

-However, if you expect to be in the air a lot more often as the pandemic wanes, you might instead want to look at the Delta SkyMiles® Platinum American Express Card or the Delta SkyMiles® Reserve American Express Card.
+However, if you expect to be in the air a lot more often in 2022, you might instead want to look at the Delta SkyMiles® Platinum American Express Card or the Delta SkyMiles® Reserve American Express Card.
 Both of these higher-end cards will help you earn Delta elite status quicker and come with more Delta perks, including an annual companion certificate after your first year.